xPMo/i3wm-config/README.md

 * Volume: scroll to change volume, right click to toggle mute

 **Associated scripts:** *(See ./BIN/README.md)*

+**i3tool library function**

+This function is the work of many hours over many years scripting and merging functionality.
+The intension is to create a single function which could be sourced into a sh/bash/zsh \[non\]interactive shell which could be used to wrap nicely some commonly used tasks when controlling i3 or sway.

+* It can automatically detect which session is being used by looking at running processes (or you can provide it with `--session|-s i3`).
+* It encapsulates jq filters to get the current workspace, layout, or i3 version.
+* It provides functions to easily focus-or-launch programs (choose class to focus through `--class`).
+* It allows multiple operations to be done at once, seperated by a lone comma (,).
+* It can choose screenshotting, selection, and locking utilities that can be used with the given session (hard-coded fallback lists, tested with `command -v`)
+* It provides a simple pixelating lock function
+* It will find and use the correct login daemon's commands to suspend/hibernate/power off/reboot (`systemctl` vs `zzz`/runit scripts). **TODO:** (I don't have a runit system.)

 **TODO:**
 * Set `S_COLORS` for mpstat colou?ri\[zs\]ation